Ayrton Simmons

-Career
+Early career

 Karting

 Simmons started his international karting career at the age of 5 in small Spanish championships and won the Rotax Max Challenge Grand Finals in the Micro Max category in 2012.
 He then competed in various national championships, such as the Super 1 Championships and Kartmasters British Grand Prix.
 He raced in karts until 2015.

 F4 British Championship

 2016

 Simmons made his car racing debut in the third round of the 2016 F4 British Championship with the TRS Arden Junior Racing Team at the age of 15.
 His form improved from round to round, culminating with his first podium at the final race of the season.
 This led to him finishing eleventh in the overall standings and second in the rookie cup.

 2017

 He continued to race in the series in 2017 with the same team, this time for the whole season.
 Simmons started his season off strongly with a victory at Brands Hatch, Simmons scored five more podiums and ended up seventh in the championship, three and five positions behind teammates Alex Quinn and Oscar Piastri, respectively.